tkaufmann/claude-gemini-bridge/README.md

 The bridge currently uses a single configuration source:

 - **Global Configuration**: `hooks/config/debug.conf` (in bridge installation directory)
-- **Runtime Overrides**: Environment variables can override some config values
+- **Runtime Overrides**: Environment variables can override all config values including delegation thresholds

-*Note: Core delegation thresholds are hardcoded and cannot be configured.*

 #### Project-Specific Settings

-Currently, delegation thresholds (file count, token limits) are hardcoded and cannot be overridden per project.
+All delegation thresholds can now be overridden via environment variables.

 **What you CAN configure per project:**